xslittlemaggie/Churn-Rates-Calculation-with-SQL/README.md

 |2017-02-01	|467	|518	|148|38|
 |2017-03-01	|541	|718	|258|84|

-### Step 5 : Calculate the churn rates for each groups for the 3 months respectively
+### Step 5 : Calculate the churn rates for each group for the 3 months respectively

 ```sql
 ...